 To start off, I’d like to clarify that I am reviewing two different shoes here, and I’m doing so from having used them myself over the last 2 years.

 When I started intensifying my training regime about 2010, I decided to ensure I was using the correct kit, equipment and footwear for what I was about to embark on.

 At the time, I owned a couple of gym shoes - a pair for Adidas squash shoes, and a pair of Saucony ones for every day gym use as well as road running.
 I soon realised that neither of the above shoes would be ideal for High Intensity Plyometric sessions, which was what I had found out would be the best way for me to achieve my goals at the time.

-Gravis Fitness by Lou Ogunyemi is one of the leading personal training and transformation programmes in Surrey.
+Gravis Fitness is one of the leading personal training & transformation programmes in the Surrey area

 07949 032 964